tiacsys/bridle/snippets/usb-console/README.rst

 Overview
 ********

-This snippet redirects serial console output to a |CDC ACM| UART.
-The USB device which should be used is configured using :ref:`zephyr:devicetree`.
+This snippet redirects serial console output to a :zephyr:ref:`usb_device_cdc_acm` UART.
+The USB device which should be used is configured using :zephyr:ref:`devicetree`.

 .. tsn-include:: connectivity/usb/device/usb_device.rst
    :docset: zephyr